-Merely because you are paid a salary does not mean that you are not entitled to overtime pay.
-The U.S. Department of Labor estimates that 86% of the American workforce--about 115 million employees--are covered by federal overtime rules.
+Just because you are paid a salary does not mean that you are not entitled to overtime pay.
+The U.S. Department of Labor estimates that 86% of the American workforce--about 115 million employees--is covered by federal overtime rules.
 This includes salaried employees and white-collar workers.

 Many Texas employers--especially small businesses--wrongly believe that an employee is not entitled to overtime pay if the employee is paid a salary.
-As a result, thousands of salaried employees should be paid overtime pay and are not.
+Small businesses make up the largest number of employers.
+As a result, untold numbers of salaried employees should be paid overtime pay and are not.